Gideon-D-Adeti/sign-up-form/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.

 ## Note
-This project was created as part of my web development journey on the Odin Project.
+This project was created as part of my web development journey on [The Odin Project](https://www.theodinproject.com/).